-For help using up larder leftovers, tell the Supercook or BigOven tools what items are in your fridge or cupboard and they'll suggest a recipe for them from 1,000s.
+For help using up larder leftovers, tell the Supercook tool what items are in your fridge or cupboard and it'll suggest a recipe for them from 1,000s, while BigOven also has a huge amount of recipes to help.
 Also see the meal planning and menu plans discussions to help you to only buy food you need.

 100,000s miss out on £1,000s for childcare

 Childcare costs can be hefty, yet 100,000s of working parents are missing out on £1,000s of easy cash to help.
 It's a common misconception that tax credits are for the unemployed.

 For childcare help it's the opposite – you have to be in work.
 The payment's part of working tax credit (see the tax credits box above for more).

 The money available's huge, so it's vital to check you're eligible.
 It's possible 100,000s of families are missing out, so spread the word, and see Childcare Costs Help for more: